Write a little about yourself. Just a paragraph will do.

 I proudly identify as someone who is passionate about the

-I grew up in a lake in New Hampshire.
+I grew up on a lake in New Hampshire.
 I escape back there, putting

 my cell phone down and enjoy sunny summer days and the breeze on